As an industry, we have an opportunity to improve our efficiency, reputation, legacy and environmental impact through sustainable practices.

 Adopt a sustainable food & beverage policy.

 Confirm that food choices and service ware available for your exhibitors and attendees will meet a wide range of dietary needs and meet environmental objectives.
-For specific guidance, see this white paper on sustainable food & beverage practices for events from GMIC.
+For specific guidance, read Easy Ways to Shrink Your Event’s Food Waste Footprint from Centre for Sustainability and Social Impact.

 Measure, report and share your story.